michael-a-c/Eyespy/README.md

 ### A Description of the Technology that you Will Use

-1. React Redux for the desktop web-application.
+1. React Redux for the desktop web-application
-1. React Native for the mobile-application development.
+1. React Native for the mobile-application development
-1. PeerJs For WebRTC streaming of video to devices and instant notifications from device.
+1. PeerJs For WebRTC streaming of video to devices and instant notifications from device
 1. Most likely Node.js + Express + MongoDB for backend.
-We will most likely implement a standard HTTP REST API, however if we have time we will look into using GraphQL where needed.
+We will most likely implement a standard HTTP REST API, however if we have time we will look into using GraphQL where needed
-1. AWS EC2 Instances for deployment.
+1. AWS EC2 Instances for deployment

 ### A Description of the top 5 Technical Challenges